 - Valentine’s Day Craft with Conversation Hearts

 Find more great ideas from Preschool Teacher 101 below!
 Just click on the image to see the lesson plans.

 Chinese New Year

 The Chinese New Year, one of the world’s most celebrated festivals, happens each year between January 21st and February 20th.
 This is a special time for families to gather together and honor deities and ancestors, as well as lots of other fun cultural customs.
 Need some more ideas?
 Try these Chinese New Year songs and rhymes.

-Falling on February 2, Groundhog day is a fun way to remind preschoolers that winter never lasts forever.
+Groundhog Day on February 2 is a fun way to remind preschoolers that winter never lasts forever.
 You can explain the history and tradition behind Punxsutawney Phil and what it means if he does or doesn’t see his shadow.
 Leading up to Groundhog Day, you can even ask your kids to vote on whether or not he’s going to see his shadow with a bar graph, then share the results with them on Groundhog Day.